Team

 Our team has truly international and interdisciplinary DNA and this is our strength.

-We come from Poland, Italy, Hungary, Estonia, Belarus, and Ukraine but we have also studied and lived in many other countries such as England, France, and Germany.
+We come from Poland, Italy, Hungary, France, Ukraine, Estonia, and Belarus but we have also studied and lived in many other countries such as England, France, and Germany.

 Among us are historians of philosophy, cultural historians, paleographers, art historians and more.
 Find out for yourself what we do and love in our BIOs.